 If providing a unique user experience is crucial for your brand, we recommend creating a custom-made theme from scratch.
 It might be costly and will require help from a Magento development agency (like Elogic!).
 Yet, ecommerce web design is the only 100% effective way to add uniqueness to your retail business.

 To install a theme, you’ll need to upload theme files and folders to the server and configure it from the Admin panel.
 To use and activate a new design, go to the Admin Panel > Content > Configuration > Edit > Select your theme in the drop-down menu > Save.

-After you’ve got the core functionality implemented in your Magento store, you will need to add extra functions to optimize your customer experience.
+After you’ve implemented the core functionality in your Magento store, you will need to add extra functions to optimize your customer experience.
 That’s where Magento extensions come in handy.

-There are no must-have extensions; it all depends on your online store.
+There are no must-have extensions; it all depends on your business needs.
 And unless you’re looking for something extraordinary (for which you’ll need to develop a custom module), Magento marketplace has many extensions to offer.
 They are easy to install and manage from the Extension Manager panel (see step #3).

 Among the top 20 free and paid Magento extensions, we’d like to highlight some extensions for the following categories:

 Magento offers six types of products depending on what you’re selling.
 Navigate to Products > Catalog > Add Product, and choose one of the product types from the dropdown menu.